| REACTION IN MINNESOTA

 technology to meet the demand for spiritual comfort created by

+this pandemic.
 Our decision to suspend the public

 celebration of Mass was painful.
 We